SunJieMing/Directives-Workshop/README.md

 ####Steps to complete the "pending" directive

-+ Hide, disable, or change the text of the submit button
++ Hide, disable, or change the text of the submit button - elem.text
-+ Show a spinning icon or gif while we wait for our data
++ Show a spinning icon or gif while we wait for our data - set up a toggle function
-+ Hide the spinner when our data returns
++ Hide the spinner when our data returns - in the resolve part of promise toggle the spinner
-+ Reset the submit button to its original condition
++ Reset the submit button to its original condition - retoggle the submit button
-+ You may need to use $q and setup some promises
++ You may need to use $q and setup some promises - this is how you toggle
-+ Inject $q into the directive not the link function
++ Inject $q into the directive not the link function - function($q)
-+ remember scope.request === to the function on the controller.
++ remember scope.request === to the function on the controller. -
-+ Don't let your controller function start until the "element" is "clicked"
++ Don't let your controller function start until the "element" is "clicked" - use an 'on click'
-+ Make sure your controller function is returning itself and its promise.
++ Make sure your controller function is returning itself and its promise. -
 + This will be difficult, don't give up.
 Tackle one problem at a time.

 ###Step 3